“Children learn as they play. Most importantly, in play children learn how to learn.”

 Early Years Curriculum

-Our Early Years curriculum follows the statutory Early Years Curriculum, consisting of three prime and four specific areas of learning.
+Our Early Years curriculum follows the statutory Early Years Framework, consisting of three prime and four specific areas of learning.

 The prime areas of learning are the foundation blocks of future learning and consist of:

 This area of learning is about emotional well-being, knowing who you are and where you fit in and feeling good about yourself as well as learning how to look after yourself.
 It is also about developing respect for others, social competence and a positive disposition to learn.